ClickUp Tips for Users with ADHD

 Helps with: 🗂️ 🧠

 This is where it all begins.
 Take the time to view your Spaces, Folders, and Lists in every view before you dive in.
-Whether you’re more into tables, maps, lists, or boards, you’ll know you found the right view when you just think, “Oh thank god, this makes sense.”
+Whether you’re more into tables, visual mapping, lists, or boards, you’ll know you found the right view when you just think, “Oh thank god, this makes sense.”

 Many people with ADHD are quite visually driven and thrive with consistency.
 If this sounds like you, having this many options on how to see your tasks and priorities assures that you’ll find a go-to view that empowers you to get started.